-The DOGAMI Natural Hazard Risk Report for Clatsop County conducted in 2018 built upon previous studies by the department and identified locations within the study area that are comparatively more vulnerable or at greater risk to CSZ M9.0 earthquake hazard (DOGAMI, 2018.
-Natural hazard risk report for Clatsop County, unpublished. p.20).
+The DOGAMI Natural Hazard Risk Report for Clatsop County conducted in 2018 built upon previous studies by the department and identified locations within the study area that are comparatively more vulnerable or at greater risk to CSZ M9.0 earthquake hazard (Williams et al, 2020, p.20).

 - Very high liquefaction soils are found throughout most of the populated coastal portions of Clatsop County, which include the communities of Astoria, Cannon Beach, Gearhart, Seaside, and within the low-laying areas around the City of Warrenton. - Building inventory for the City of Astoria is relatively older than other communities in Clatsop County, which implies lower seismic building design codes and thus more vulnerable to earthquake damage.
-When tsunami damages are disregarded, Astoria's estimated loss ratio from a CSZ earthquake alone is 46% compared to 20%-35% for the other communities in the county. - 12 (36 when including areas of tsunami inundation) of the 45 critical facilities in the incorporated communities of Clatsop County could be non-functioning due to a CSZ earthquake. - Because of the liquefaction and landslides, these communities will likely be "islands" disconnected from other communities by severed transportation routes.
-With loses up to 46%, it is very important for the community to be able to respond to emergencies within its own community.
+When tsunami damages are disregarded, Astoria's estimated loss ratio from a CSZ earthquake alone is 46% compared to 20%-39% for the other communities in the county. - 12 (36 when including areas of tsunami inundation) of the 45 critical facilities in the incorporated communities of Clatsop County could be non-functioning due to a CSZ earthquake. - Because of the liquefaction and landslides, these communities will likely be "islands" disconnected from other communities by severed transportation routes.